Moritz-Bergemann/efficient-transformer-uda/ai-team/pipeline_notes.md

 ```

 **Another important question: Where is the `runner` defined?**

 The runner is actually defined directly in [`gta2cs_uda_warm_fdthings_rcs_croppl_a999_daformer_mitb5_s0.py`](../configs/daformer/gta2cs_uda_warm_fdthings_rcs_croppl_a999_daformer_mitb5_s0.py)!
 ```py
 runner = dict(type='IterBasedRunner', max_iters=40000)
 ```

+**Where is model saving done?**
+[here, in MMCV](https://github.com/open-mmlab/mmcv/blob/be684eeb4ce80cee51b200cadf4175745a6b3824/mmcv/runner/checkpoint.py).
+This took a very long time to find.

 ## Other stuff
 [`gta_to_cityscapes_512x512.py`](../configs/_base_/datasets/gta_to_cityscapes_512x512.py) is the config for no UDA, training on GTA and evaluating on Cityscapes.